nginxinc/nginx-one-workshops/labs/lab5/readme.md

 0 directories, 3 files
 ```

-In the One Console we will create a new file.
-Pull up the Config Sync Group  - we can see there is one Instance (nplus) that is in the group.
+In the NGINX One Console you will create a new file.
+Pull up the Config Sync Group  - you can see there is one Instance (nplus) that is in the group.

 Click on the group name and it will bring up the Details pane.

 ![NGINX Plus](media/lab5-csg-1.png)

 Click on the Configuration tab.
 This will show the initial config pulled from the first instance that was added.
-We can add our own files to this and we will do so now.
+We can add our own files to this and you will do so now.
 Click on the `+ Add File` button.

 The upgrade license file needs to be put in a certain location which is `/etc/nginx/license.jwt`.
 Type in that file name (including the path) and hit the green `Add` button.